hftsoi/symbolfit/README.md

 Output files from an example fit can be found and downloaded [here](https://github.com/hftsoi/symbolfit/tree/main/docs/demo/output_dir/toy_dataset_1) for illustration.

+> **Note:** The function space is usually huge, even when constrained by the pysr config.
+This means that if you are not satisfied with the results from a fit, you can simply rerun it with the exact same config and obtain a completely different set of candidate functions&mdash;the only difference being the random seed that initiates the seeding functions.
+Therefore, you can rerun the fit as many times as you want until you are satisfied with the results.
+If you use ```model = SymbolFit(..., random_seed = None, ...)```, nothing needs to be changed&mdash;just rerun the fit.
+If you set a specific ```random_seed```, change its value before rerunning.
+However, if you are still not satisfied with the results after many trials, it might indicate an issue with the config.
+Then you might want to try a different config, tune it, and start new runs.

 For detailed instructions and more demonstrations, please check out the Colab notebook and the documentation.

 ## Documentation